-With the returns on investment, they deliver it’s easy to see why houses in multiple occupation (HMOs) have become so popular over the last few years.
-The demand for affordable housing is increasing exponentially in most large towns and cities and there is currently a lot of pressure on the housing market to supply what’s needed; namely, cheap and flexible living possibilities for a variety of different tenant types.
+With the returns they deliver it’s easy to see why HMOs have become so popular over the last few years.
+The demand for affordable housing is increasing in most large towns and cities and there is currently a lot of pressure on the housing market to supply cheap and flexible living for different tenant types.

 Renting by the room alleviates a lot of the pressure that is currently placed on the UK’s housing stock.